 Above all, the most important thing to remember is that if you want to be able to take full advantage of Social Security benefits later in life, accuracy when filing your annual taxes is everything.
 Every person’s situation is different, therefore your tax returns may not be the same as everyone else’s.
 If you are newly self-employed, or you’re struggling to understand exactly what is expected of you this upcoming tax season, you need to reach out for help from a qualified professional.

 Filing taxes is never fun, but if you’re self-employed your future Social Security benefits may depend on you making sure the process is done right.
-If you have any legal questions regarding Social Security, or if you are interested in attaining an attorney for any Social Security related dispute, we encourage you to reach out to one of our remarkably competent attorneys at The Law Offices of Daniel J. Harris, P.C. as soon as you can.
+If you have any legal questions regarding Social Security, or if you are interested in attaining an attorney for any Social Security related dispute, we encourage you to reach out to one of our remarkably competent attorneys at Harris Law as soon as you can.
 Call 231.347.4444 or fill out the free consultation form in the sidebar to schedule your free personal consultation.